rolandhemmer/fedora-workstation-guide/README.md

 ## User Space Protection

-# Restricts usage of ptrace to the CAP_SYS_PTRACE capability
-kernel.yama.ptrace_scope=2

 # Prevents hard links from being created by users that do not have read/write access to the source file, and prevent common TOCTOU races
 fs.protected_symlinks=1
 fs.protected_hardlinks=1